Gogul09/flower-recognition/README.md

-# Flower Species Recognition System using Convolutional Neural Networks and Transfer Learning #
+# Flower Species Recognition System #

 This repo contains the code for conference paper titled **Flower Species Recognition System using Convolutional Neural Networks and Transfer Learning**, by I.Gogul and V.Sathiesh Kumar, Proceedings of ICSCN-2017 conference, IEEE Xplore Digital Library (Presented, to be uploaded).